 You’ve been there: obsessing about that very important meeting, or event, or opportunity that’s coming up very soon.
 You’re worried about it.
 You’re looking forward to it, but dreading it at the same time.
 You can feel the tension mounting the more you think about it.
 You feel all alone in your anxiety.
+It’s a clusterfuck of competing emotions.
 As this moment fast approaches, you’re wondering: “Why the hell did I sign-up for this… ?”
-Through my research and in my experience, managing this stuff effectively is what separates the ‘haves’ from the ‘have-nots.’
+Through my research and in my personal experience, managing this stuff effectively is what separates the ‘haves’ from the ‘have-nots.’

 Rob Lowe, one of the original 1980’s “brat-packers,” has had a long, and storied career in both film and television spanning over three decades.
-To me, he continues to epitomize the tenets of the RockStarWay as an enduring acting icon.
-His autobiography, Stories I Only Tell My Friends, includes the riviting details about his career-launching, yet arduous audition process for the Francis Ford Coppola flim, the Outsiders in 1982.
+To me, he continues to epitomize the tenets of a real-world rock star as an enduring acting icon.
+His autobiography, Stories I Only Tell My Friends, includes the riviting details about his career-launching, yet arduous audition process for the Francis Ford Coppola flim, The Outsiders in 1982.

 “There were days when I would’ve liked to have faced lower expectations and less pressure than learning at this particular level demanded.” ~ Rob Lowe